AlgunosSomosAsi/ESP32_S3_Audio_Recorder/README.md

 # 🚀 Audio Recorder with ESP32 S3 N16R8 and SD Card in 4-bit SDIO mode.

 ## 📜 *Description*
-This project allows recording audio at **16 bits @ 44.1 kHz**, storing the data as raw values in a `.bin` file (not as a standard audio file).
+This project allows recording audio at 16 bits @ 44.1 kHz, storing the data as raw values in a *.bin* file (not as a standard audio file).
-It uses a 4-bit SD card in SDIO mode, ESP32 S3 B16R8, and an audio codec (PMOD I2S2).
+It uses a SD card in SDIO (4-bit) mode, ESP32 S3 N16R8, and an audio codec (PMOD I2S2).

 ## 🛠️ *Hardware Requirements*

 ### *ESP32 S3 N16R8*
 - Microcontroller responsible for recording audio data and interfacing with the audio codec and SD card.
-- Equipped with enough serial peripherals to manage I2S in full duplex mode, Master Clock, and the SDIO.
+- Equipped with enough serial peripherals to manage I2S in full duplex mode (audio loopback used for debugging), I2S Master Clock, and the SDIO.
 - 8 MB of RAM allows power efficiency improvements (not implemented yet).

 <div style="text-align: center;">